Jahedul-Hoque/Jahedul-Hoque/README.md

 <div align="center">

-# 👨‍💻 Jahedul Hoque | Financial Services & Quantitative Developer
+# 👨‍💻 Jahedul Hoque | Financial Services

 ### 🚀 C++ | Python | Low Latency Systems | Algorithmic Trading | Infrastructure Engineering

 </div>

 ## 📖 About Me
 Welcome to my GitHub profile!
 I am an **Azure and Linux Certified IT professional** with **4 years of experience** in technology, with a strong interest in **C++ and Python development** with a focus on **financial services, quantitative trading, and low-latency systems**.
-My goal with this GitHub is to learn more about development.. and in particular development within a **hedge fund and the trading industry**, leveraging my skills in **high-performance computing, market data processing, and algorithmic trading**.
+My goal with this GitHub is to learn more about development.. and in particular development within a **hedge fund and the trading industry**.

 ## 🔥 Programming & Technical Expertise
 - **C++ & Python Development** – Low-latency trading systems, data structures, multi-threading.